Network effects in default clustering for large systems: Introduction

-Secondly, we consider network effects, a feature missing from the earlier work of \cite{CMZ,GSS} and its follow ups.
+Our contribution in this paper is twofold.
+Firstly, we consider network effects, a feature missing from the earlier work of \cite{CMZ,GSS} and its follow ups.
 To be more precise, we specify the interaction of names by a weighted, directed graph $G(\Gamma,\mathcal{E}, \omega)$ where $\Gamma$ is the set of vertices (i.e., names), $\mathcal{E}$ is the set of (directed) edges and $\omega \,:\, \mathcal{E} \to (0,\infty)$ is a function assigning weights to edges (as a convention we could define $\omega(i,j) = 0$ whenever $(i,j) \notin \mathcal{E}$).
 An edge $(i,j) \in \mathcal{E}$ implies a directed interaction, the impact that the default of name $i$ has on name $j$.
 The weight $\omega(i,j)$ measures the strength of the interaction.
 For example, $\omega(i,j)$ could represent the loss of name $j$ at the default of counterparty $i$ (the loss is usually the positive part of the mark-to-market value of the contract at default).
-Let $A$ be the matrix with elements $\omega(i,j)$.
-As it turns out, a singular value decomposition (SVD) of $A$ allows us not only to identify the number of different clusters in the pool (this is the number of non-zero eigenvalues of $A$), but it also gives a physical meaning to the term responsible for contagion effects and spiral events.
-In addition, the SVD allows us to also quantify which of the clusters have the most significant impact on the whole system.
+As we shall see, the weight $\omega(i,j)$ also represents the magnitude of the increase in the default intensity of name $j$ due to counterparty losses at the default of name $i$.
+Let $\Delta$ be the matrix with elements $\omega(i,j)$ for $i,j=1,\cdots, N$.
+As it turns out, a singular value decomposition (SVD) of $\Delta$ allows us to quantify contagion effects.
+In addition, the SVD allows us to quantify the levels of interaction (this is the number of non-zero eigenvalues of $\Delta$ and it will become precise in Section \ref{S:Model}) that we need in order to effectively coarse-grain the heterogeneous system.
 It also allows us to reduce the dimensionality of the system via appropriate low-rank approximations.
 In this paper, we theoretically analyze the limit of the empirical measure of surviving names as $N\rightarrow\infty$ and we also showcase the different cases by numerical studies.
-We demonstrate numerically that if there is sufficient spectral gap in the eigenvalues of A from the SVD, then the distribution of stochastic processes of interest is very well approximated by appropriate low rank approximations.
+We demonstrate numerically that if there is sufficient spectral gap in the eigenvalues of $\Delta$ from the SVD, then the probability distribution of stochastic processes of interest is very well approximated by appropriate low rank approximations.
 This becomes practically useful, since without the low-rank approximation, as we will see, the computation of the quantities of interest can become prohibitively expensive.